sukolsak/fprime/docs/INSTALL.md

 ### Mac OS X and CMake Command Not Found

-If the user chooses to install CMake directly from the CMake site (not using homebrew nor Mac Ports), then the CMake command line tools must be added to the user's PATH or default system libraries.
+If the user chooses to install CMake directly from the CMake site (not using Homebrew nor MacPorts), then the CMake command line tools must be added to the user's PATH or default system libraries.
 The quickest command to do that is:

 ```